riascho/postgresqlCheatsheet/README.md

 | list all tables, indexes etc that live in a namespace     | `SELECT * FROM pg_class WHERE relnamespace = to_regnamespace('public')::oid;` |

 see [examples](./pg_classes.sql)

+# ACID Principles

+ACID is an acronym for good practices when working with database transactions that help to ensure that all data is complete, accurate and has integrity.
+Furthermore, these principles assist in recovering a database in case of system failure and allow for concurrent use of a database.

+ACID stands for:

+- **Atomicity**: All changes to data are performed as if they are a single operation.
+That is, all the changes are performed, or none of them are.
+- **Consistency**: Any transaction done has to follow the rules of the database to ensure data integrity.
+- **Isolation**: Every transaction is executed one at a time in isolation.
+The intermediate state of a transaction is invisible to other transactions.
+As a result, transactions that run concurrently appear to be serialized.
+Multiple transactions can still be performed at once but no two transactions can read or write from the same location at the same time.
+- **Durability**: After a transaction successfully completes, changes to data persist and are not undone, even in the event of a system failure.
+This could be achieved through many means, for example keeping change logs that are referenced whenever a database has to restart.